Haryana reports 12 COVID-19 deaths, total coronavirus cases rise to 5,968

 For 10 days, Haryana has been reporting a surge in the number of positive cases, particularly in Gurgaon and Faridabad.
 The total number of active COVID-19 patients in the state is 3,644, while 2,260 patients have recovered, according to a bulletin issued here.

-Taking to media persons here, Arora said the majority of death cases had severe co-morbidities like renal failure, last-stage cancer, advanced-stage cardiac issues and chronic illnesses like TB and diabetes etc. He ruled out any community spread of the disease in Gurgaon and Faridabad, saying around there are around 2,600 active cases in the districts of the state that come under NCR while close to 75 lakh people live in this areas.
+Taking to media persons here, Arora said the majority of death cases had severe co-morbidities like renal failure, last-stage cancer, advanced-stage cardiac issues and chronic illnesses like TB and diabetes etc. Asked about the sharp rise in cases in Gurgaon and Faridabad, Arora ruled out any community spread of the disease there.
+He said more than 75 lakh people live in the four districts of Gurgaon, Faridabad, Sonipat and Jhajjar, and there are around 2,600 active cases in these areas, which is why this cannot be called community spread.

 "We are alive and alert," he said when asked about the sudden rise in cases during the past few days, especially in Gurgaon and Faridabad.
 Increasing sampling, better contact-tracing, tracking those with travel history and house-to-house search by health workers, especially among the vulnerable sections of the society, were some of the measures which the health department was already taking, Arora said.